DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 **Steps**:

-- Modify the "concede" button in `show.html` to run an `update` method on click
+- Modify the "concede" button in `show.html` to run a `delete` method on click
-- Define an `update` method in your `showCtrl` in `app.js`
+- Define a `delete` method in your `showCtrl` in `app.js`
-- Pass in `$state` to your show controller than use it to redirect the user to the index root after deletion
+- Pass in `$state` to your show controller then use it to redirect the user to the index root after deletion

 <!-- Delete Commit Diff -->
 <details>